Strandgaard96/vehicle_collision_webpage/docs/README.md

 **Queens Boulevard** have around 100% and 50% more crashes than **Woodhaven Boulevard**.
 Unless the reader is very well versed in New Yorks street plan, the location and names of these roads are likely unfamiliar.
-To better get a picture of the location and length of these roads, the crashes for the top three dangerous roads in each borough are visualized in a map below.
+To better get a picture of the location and length of these roads, the crashes for the top three dangerous roads in each borough in 2016 are visualized in two maps below.
+To open the map in a separate tab simply click [here](./roadmap.html).
+Try to click around, notice anything that seems odd?

 <iframe src="roadmap.html"
     sandbox="allow-same-origin allow-scripts"